Neo4j Marks Another Year of Product, Customer and Community Momentum

-- GraphTour – In 2019, Neo4j GraphTour touched down in major cities across the globe from Tel Aviv to New York, bringing together thousands attendees and graph technology experts from customers including Volvo, Lyft and ING for a day of learning, exploration and advice.
+- GraphTour – In 2019, Neo4j GraphTour touched down in major cities across the globe from Tel Aviv to New York, bringing together thousands attendees and graph technology experts from customers including Volvo Cars, Lyft and ING for a day of learning, exploration and advice.

 - Community Momentum – Neo4j delivers graph technology built by developers for developers.
 This practitioner-centric approach has resulted in a highly engaged developer community that is now more than 200,000 strong.
 In 2019, more than 4,500 new developers attained certification or training, and more than 40,000 professionals now list Neo4j as a skill on their LinkedIn profile.

 Neo4j is the leading graph database technology that drives innovation and competitive advantage at Airbus, Comcast, eBay, NASA, UBS, Walmart and more.
 Thousands of community deployments and more than 400 customers harness connected data with Neo4j to reveal how people, processes, locations and systems are interrelated.
 Using this relationships-first approach, applications built using Neo4j tackle connected data challenges including artificial intelligence, fraud detection, real-time recommendations and master data.
 Find out more at neo4j.com.

 - Neo4j Cloud Deployment